rchakode/realopinsight/README.md

 * Click on `Apply` to save the changes.
 * On success you shall see a message confirming that.

-## Getting Started with Nagios and related systems
+## Integration with Nagios and related systems
 The below steps apply to all systems based on Nagios concepts, i.e Nagios itself, Centreon, Icinga, Op5 Monitor, etc.

 To integrate RealOpInsight with these systems, you have to proceed as follows: